mlanza/ai-literacy/301/06-feet-on-the-ground.md

 If there’s a phone in the room, someone built it.
 If there’s a laptop with a browser open, someone made sure it knows how to behave.
 And if there’s a travel agency with an NPC outside, someone encoded its rules of engagement.
 Behind every meaningful object is a developer who breathed life into it — not to simulate reality, but to expose capabilities.

 This isn’t light work.
 Every virtual prop that does something real represents an integration lift.
-That’s why we aim to reuse them, wrap them, and distribute them in ways that make them easy to plug in — often using something like MCP.
+That’s why we aim to reuse them, wrap them, and distribute them as *pluggables*.
 The goal is to let the model move fluidly through a world and employ tools, and hopefully not have to implement them all ourselves.

 So let’s see that in action.
 Not as a concept, but as a moment.